 I was lucky enough however to be sitting within ear-shot of hearing about a “killer arm day workout” by one of the gentlemen, who at the time appeared to be killing and entire pizza and beer – for lunch on a Tuesday.
 (Not everything at Whole Foods is necessary healthy).
 We’ll tackle that another day.

 As I listened further, Hans described to Franz, how he performed “6 rounds of a triple-set” of dumbbells curls, preacher curl machine, and finally cable curls to failure.
 Hmmm, I thought, should I hand him one of my business cards as I got up to head to my car?
 He may need it at some point, if he keeps up that way of training.
 I decided against it, and to mind my own business as hard as it was, as I left him to pump out the last few reps of pizza slice curls.

 There are few things as exciting as watching the transformation of patients and clients in our business make serious lifestyle changes and make up for lost time in their quest to get fit and healthy.
-Their motivation and passion are contagious, and watching transformations is one of the most fulfilling aspects of our uniquely integrated Regenerative Medicine, Functional Medicine and Medical Fitness business.
+Their motivation and passion are contagious, and watching transformations is one of the most fulfilling aspects of our uniquely integrated Integrative Orthopedics, Functional Medicine and Medical Fitness business.

 That enthusiasm sometimes can lead to a very common mistake that has the potential to quickly derail your pursuit of a healthier you.

 So why is it likely than Hans could land in my office someday?

 Overtraining.
 Especially overtraining a single muscle group or movement.

 In their excitement, many new to fitness, or newly inspired to become more fit, make this common mistake.
 The thinking goes like this: “If 20 bicep curls are good, then 200 must be better,” or “If 35 pounds challenges my muscles, then I’ll really get ripped even quicker if I do 50!”